kurron/aws-study-group-labs/README.md

 1. stop the instance
 1. change the instance type back to what it was

+## Termintation Protection
+1. Create a new EC2 instance of any size
+1. Ensure `Enable termination protection` is checked
+1. After the instance is up, use the console to terminate it.
+What happens?
+1. Stop the instance
+1. Use the console to terminate the instance.
+What happens?

+## Instance Metadata
+1. ssh into an instance
+1. `curl http://169.254.169.254/latest/meta-data/` -- notice the trailing slash
+1. try different endpoints, eg `curl http://169.254.169.254/latest/meta-data/instance-d`

 ## Search For Untagged Resources
 1. In the console, `Resource Groups`
 1. `Tag Editor`